 Upgrading your current servers that run only one application instance to a new server and storage solution with multiple application instances in virtual machines has the potential not only to increase your performance and server utilization, but also to save you money.
-Furthermore, upgrading your applications from the older 2007 version to Microsoft Exchange Server 2010 also lets you benefit from the latest features available for your mail server.
+Furthermore, selecting the latest mail server software, Microsoft Exchange Server 2010, also lets you benefit from the latest features available for your mail server.